 My name is Forrest Brown, and I founded Stories for Earth in the summer of 2019.
 As a writer and lifelong lover of stories, I never suspected my two biggest interests might have something to do with fighting climate change.
 That is, until one day when I came across an article about an interesting class at the University of Washington Bothell.

-This class, taught by senior lecturer Jennifer Atkinson, sought to help students struggling with the emotional effects of climate change, specifically with the feelings of hopelessness and despair associated with climate grief.
+This class, taught by senior lecturer Dr. Jennifer W. Atkinson, sought to help students struggling with the emotional effects of climate change, specifically with the feelings of hopelessness and despair associated with climate grief.
 Atkinson is a professor of environmental humanities and American literature, so naturally she chose to do this by examining climate change through what she knows best: literature.

 After I read this, something clicked.
 Of course literature can help us face climate change, I thought.
 Literature and stories in general have helped humanity overcome countless struggles throughout the course of our history—why can’t they help us overcome climate change too?